top of page

 Director

 A member of Mercy Haven’s Board of Directors for more than a decade, Mark Sandberg’s main motive for joining was “to make a difference.”
-Dr. Sandberg operates a private practice in clinical neuropsychology in Smithtown and holds a wealth of knowledge that is most helpful in the planning of Mercy Haven’s programs and services.
+Dr. Sandberg operates a private practice in clinical neuropsychology in Smithtown and holds a wealth of knowledge that is most helpful in planning Mercy Haven’s programs and services.
 He sees the future of Mercy Haven as bright.
 “I believe the agency will continue its trajectory and become the premier agency for assisting persons with disabilities.”